vrtxforge/vrtxforge-neovim-nextjs/README.md

 - Optimized for React and Next.js development
 - Support for Vite, TypeScript, JavaScript, and Tailwind CSS
 - Custom functions and settings to streamline front-end development
+- Included features and plugins: Spectre, Ranger, Bufferline, Telescope, and many more

 ## Prerequisites